 Faries, Clyde, Papers, (WUNP5702)

 Addition.
 One copy of "A Bunch of Time: Heritage Songs in Honor of Charles Faries," performed by Clyde Faries and others.

-Diaries written by Miss Fike while a student at the State Normal School at Warrensburg, MO, and during her post-graduate life at home and at work.
+The papers contain diaries written by Ellie Fike while a student at the State Normal School at Warrensburg, Missouri, and during her post-graduate life at home and at work.